gr8fuljoe5/rp-demo/deck/deck.md

 # Next.js

-Joe Kanakaraj
+Joe Kanakaraj, *Lead Frontend Developer*

 ---

 ## What is Next.js

-Next.js is an open-source React front-end development web framework created by Vercel.
+- Open-source React front-end development web framework
+- Known for it's ability to pre-render (SSG and SSR)
+- Also offers OOTB code splitting and bundling, CSS support, routing, and much more!

 ---